 Crop sensors don’t have the same RAW power in terms of resolution.
 And they are more associated with the entry-level end of the camera market.

 Full-frame cameras are generally bigger, more powerful, and more expensive.
 The larger sensor size allows for a higher MP count, increasing resolution.
-And you also have a better dynamic range.
+The bigger sensor also gives you better dynamic range.

 It may be difficult to justify if you’re a beginner photographer.
 But for many professionals, it’s an investment with a high return.
 Read more about this in our APS-C vs full-frame article.

 There are many other camera types if you don’t fancy a DSLR or mirrorless.
 There are compact cameras (or point-and-shoot cameras).
-There are even full-frame compacts.
+There are even .
+You also have action cameras like and similar alternatives.

 As the names suggest, they are small and easy to use.
 You simply point the camera and click the trigger.